When feeling stressed or anxious, you may notice that you have more breakouts. How does stress acne differ from other breakouts?

 The answer is yes.
 We can prevent stress acne.
 The key to prevention is being proactive.
 Here are a few steps that will help prevent future stress acne breakouts:

 If you are the type of person that constantly keep their feelings to themselves, it’s time to let them out.
-Talk to your friends, family members or a professional therapist.
-It is one of the best ways to lower the stress levels and in return keep your skin clear.
+Talk to your friends, family members, or a professional therapist.
+It is one of the best ways to lower stress levels and in return keep your skin clear.

-Treating stress acne is a little different that treating any other type of acne.
+Treating stress acne is a little different than treating any other type of acne.
 You have to fix the root cause here instead of piling on skincare products.
 The first step is to visit a dermatologist or professional spa service.
-They will analyze your skin, get to the underlying cause and recommend you products that suits your skin best.
+They will analyze your skin, get to the underlying cause and recommend products that suit your skin best.
 Let’s get to the tips now:

 1. Manage Your Stress

 First things first, you have to control your stress.
-Talk to a therapist, exercise, meditate and take some medication if you need to but keep you stress under control.
+Talk to a therapist, exercise, meditate and take some medication if you need to but keep your stress under control.
 Without this step, all the following steps are useless.
-So, this is the basis of everything that will follows next.
+So, this is the basis of everything that will follow next.

 3. Use Gentle Products

 Your dermatologist will give you a list of products to use.
-If you haven’t visited a dermatologist, get your hands on a good quality, medicated, fragrance free gentle cleansers.
-Follow it up with a toner and a moisturizer that is meant for acne prone skin.
-Do not use excessive amount of products as it can irritate your skin.
+If you haven’t visited a dermatologist, get your hands on good quality, medicated, fragrance-free gentle cleansers.
+Follow it up with a toner and a moisturizer that is meant for acne-prone skin.
+Do not use an excessive amount of products as they can irritate your skin.